SekenderNaveed1/TOSCheck/README.md

 # TOSCheck

-TOSCheck exists because reading the Terms of Service is important, and most people simply don’t do it.
+Most people don’t read the Terms of Service, even though that’s where companies quietly decide what they can do with your data, rights, and time.

-I’d been bored for a while and wanted something new to build, but this idea stuck after reading a story about a chess player who won $1000 just by reading the Terms and Conditions that everyone else ignored.
-It’s a funny story, but also a reminder that nobody actually reads the fine print, even though it quietly decides how companies can use your data and what rights you sign away without realizing it.
+TOSCheck exists to make that a little less painful.
+It scans Terms of Service and Privacy Policies, flags the parts that stand out, and explains them in plain language.
+The goal is simple: help people actually understand what they’re agreeing to.

-TOSCheck is my way of doing something about that.
-It scans Terms of Service and Privacy Policies, highlights the parts that stand out, and tries to make sense of the text that’s usually written to be ignored.
-The goal is to make this process easier, fairer, and a little more honest.
+The idea came after reading about a chess player who won $1,000 just by reading the fine print everyone else ignored.
+Funny story, but also proof that nobody really reads this stuff, even when it matters.

-I’ve worked on other projects before, like Equigrade — which tried to make grading fairer in education.
-It was finished in fall 2023 but never really had any users.
-By then, LLMs had changed how programming classes worked.
-Students could use AI to write assignments, so professors switched to test-based grading instead.
+I’ve built other projects before, like *Equigrade*, which tried to make grading fairer in education.
+It never took off, LLMs changed how classes worked, and professors moved on.
+TOSCheck comes from the same place, though: wanting to build tools that give people clarity and control.

-TOSCheck comes from the same motivation as Equigrade did: wanting to build something that gives people more clarity and control.
-The difference is that this one’s smaller, simpler, and more personal.
-It’s not about creating something huge — it’s about building something that should’ve existed already.
+The difference this time is scale.
+This one’s smaller, simpler, and personal.
+It’s not about building something big, just something useful that should’ve existed already.

-And hopefully, unlike Equigrade, TOSCheck ends up with a few users who aren’t just me at 2 a.m. pretending I’m doing research.
+If this helps even one person slow down and actually read what they’re agreeing to, that’s a win.

-Most people don’t read the fine print because it’s long, dull, and often written to be unreadable.
-But the words matter.
-They always have.
-This project is a reminder that understanding what you agree to shouldn’t feel impossible.
+No promises it’ll win you $1,000 like that chess story, but at least you’ll know what you signed.

-If this tool helps even one person stop and actually read what they’re signing, I’ll count that as a win.
-No promises that it’ll help you win any money like that chess story, though.
+And if you’re skimming this README, that’s okay.

-Also, I bet most of you won’t even read this README — which is kind of funny considering that’s literally the point of the entire project.
+You’re kind of proving the point.

 ---